ARTIST STATEMENT

 COMMUNITY ENGAGEMENT

-2016 School volunteer, Queenscliff Primary School, Queenscliff, Australia
+2016 School volunteer, Art projects, Queenscliff Primary School, Queenscliff, Australia

 COLLECTIONS